johanberntsson/PunyInform/README.md

 ## Credits

 PunyInform was conceived and designed by Johan Berntsson and Fredrik Ramsberg.
 Coding by Johan Berntsson, Fredrik Ramsberg, Pablo Martinez and Tomas Öberg.
 Includes code from the Inform 6 standard library, by Graham Nelson.
-Thanks to Stefan Vogt and Jason Compton for advice, testing and promotion.
+Thanks to Stefan Vogt, Jason Compton and John Wilson for advice, testing and promotion.
 Thanks to David Kinder and Andrew Plotkin for helping out with compiler issues and sharing their deep knowledge of the compiler.
 Huge thanks to Graham Nelson for creating the Inform 6 compiler and library in the first place.